 Irma Senior: Colleges are the new stalker

-Emma Willcocks, Editor in Chief
+Emma Willcocks, Co-Editor-in-Chief

 As senior year began, many students changed their names on Facebook.
 Some claimed that it was just for fun, but others did it to protect their accounts from prying eyes during the college admissions process.
 Do admissions officers really check your social media, or is it just an urban myth?